Hi! I'm Neil,

 resume

 Hey!
-I'm Neil Malur, and I just got my bachelor's degree in Computer Science and Engineering from MIT! 🎓 Right now, I'm working at the Indian Institute of Science's ARTPARK in machine learning research for heatwave detection before I start full-time this fall as a Software Engineer at Meta.
-I think a lot about how to build better systems in the world, and I try to use code to solve problems on the way there.
+I'm Neil Malur, and I just got my bachelor's degree in Computer Science and Engineering from MIT! 🎓 Right now, I'm working at Meta as a Software Engineer on our core storage infrastructure, and I just finished up a research internship at the Indian Institute of Science's ARTPARK in machine learning for heatwave detection.
+I think a lot about how to build better systems in the world, and I use code to solve problems on the way there.
 In my free time, you can probably find me dancing 🕺, chatting with someone random off the street 👯, or figuring out how to fix my bike pedal 🚲 (again), but feel free to check out some of my work on the other tabs!

-My most recent work has been at Nominal, a startup that focuses on automating the hardware test and validation lifecycle.
-At Nominal, I focused most on our data systems and processing, particularly on speeding up our file ingest pipeline, adding additional REST API compatibility, and augmenting our data computation offerings.
-Before Nominal, I got a taste of policy at the United States Department of Commerce, where I used machine learning to help shape macroeconomic policy tailored to alleviate geographic inequality.
+I got a taste of policy work at the United States Department of Commerce, where I used machine learning to help shape macroeconomic policy.
+My models of domestic economic character and distress influenced grant distribution to underserved areas of the country.
 At the DOC, I also worked on developing an in-depth case study of the metro Charlotte area based on original economic analysis.

 I've also found myself teaching a lot lately.
-This year, I co-taught a machine learning course to graduate students at La Universidad de Ingeniería y Tecnología in Peru, with a focus on combining theory with actionable projects and startups.
-Last year, I taught web design and machine learning to undergraduate students and young professionals in Jordan with Injaz :)
+Last year, I co-taught a machine learning course to graduate students at La Universidad de Ingeniería y Tecnología in Peru, with a focus on combining theory with actionable projects and startup assistance.
+In 2024, I taught web design and machine learning to undergraduate students and young professionals in Jordan with Injaz :)

 My current interests are in computer security and natural language processing, and I'm especially excited to work on projects that apply them to a policy context.